 - Pod 3 and Pod 1 do not belong to the same node pool.
-As a result, when Pod 1 accesses Service 1, the traffic is forwarded to only Pod 2.
-The traffic cannot be forwarded to Pod 3.
+As a result, when Pod 1 accesses Service 1, the traffic is forwarded only to Pod 2.
+The traffic is not forwarded to Pod 3.

 Method 1: Configure a Service topology in the ACK console

-To create a Service that can be accessed by only the node pool where the Service is deployed, you need only to add an annotation to the Service.
-For example, you can set Name to
+To create a Service that can be accessed only by the node pool where the Service is

 openyurt.io/topologyKeys and Value to